owennewo/SimpleCAN/README.md

 This aims to be a true Hardware Abstraction across multiple vendor/series.

 By true, I mean that you could build Messages on this that would work across esp32, stm can2b, stm fdcan.
 Same API, different hardware.

+## Examples
+The examples folder has examples of sending/receiving standard/extended frames in loopback and normal mode.

 ## Unit test